What Is Special About Indiana Limestone: 11 Advantages for Your Project

 You may find yourself asking, "What can I do with Indiana Limestone?"
 Well, the possibilities are endless!
 As the strength and durability of Indiana limestone allow it to stand up well in harsh conditions, it is used for countless hardscaping purposes.

-While it has many landscaping uses, one of the other reasons for the popularity of Indiana limestone is the ease of customizing and reshaping on site.
-Using simple tools, like a brick hammer or sandpaper, rough-cut limestone can be flattened or smoothened if needed.
+While it has many landscaping uses, one of the other reasons for the popularity of Indiana limestone is the ease of customizing and reshaping on-site.
+Using simple tools, like a brick hammer or sandpaper, rough-cut limestone can be flattened or smoothed if needed.

 Most natural stones have the same grain after any kind of cut, which is true for the limestone as well, while with concrete or any other artificial products, the cuts will stand out.
 This flexibility is one of the reasons why many construction workers love working with Indiana limestone.